 1974 – 1978

-It seems that the Pataka Magazine was in the doldrums from 1974 until 1979.
-In the last Pataka Magazine published in 1996 mention is made of Pataka Magazines released in Nov 1974, October 1976, June and July 1978.
+It seems that Pataka Magazine was in the doldrums from 1974 until 1979.
+In the last Pataka Magazine published in 1996, mention is made of Pataka Magazines released in Nov 1974, October 1976, June and July 1978.
 Unfortunately, no copies exist in the DOS Archive.

-An outstanding year for the RNZAOC, 1979 the Corps would take over the RNZASC Supply Functions, only the February 1979 edition survives and can be viewed at this link;
+An outstanding year for the RNZAOC, 1979 the Corps took over the RNZASC Supply Functions, only the February 1979 edition survives and can be viewed at this link;

 No copies of the 1980/81 Pataka Magazine remain.

 The 1982 editions of Pataka can be seen on the link below;